The Ultimate Dutch Income Tax Checklist

 - Non-insured healthcare costs.
 This includes healthcare and dental care costs which you were not insured for.
 This could be medication, dental expenses, or other doctor or diagnostics expenses incurred.
 If these happened abroad, make sure to keep your receipts.
 If they took place in The Netherlands, they will most likely be in your health insurance overview.

 - Educational expenses.
-If you received some form of training these expenses are income tax-deductible.
+If you received some form of training these expenses are income tax-deductible if they were made especially for your profession. .
 This includes taking a course, enrolling in Dutch school, or a university MBA program.
-As well as tuition fees, relevant costs include books and bills related to the education.
+As well as tuition fees, required reading, and bills related to the education.

 Once you have gathered all these items make sure to reach out to Blue Umbrella.
 Written in English, its easy-to-use online platform can save expats time and money.
 As an official partner of the Dutch tax office, the site includes a Dutch Income Tax Calculator tool.
 It also provides professional advice for expats who need further help.
 If you’re in employment, or a small business owner, Blue Umbrella can make tax season less dreadful for you!